Jack-Q/blog/source/_posts/2017-02-24-javaee-training-note-day-05.md

 ------------------

 Bootstrap is a lightweight frontend library focused on the layout and style of webpage.
-It privides a well-designed grid system to simplify the configuration of responsive web design.
+It provides a well-designed grid system to simplify the configuration of responsive web design.
 It also provides a set of components for common usage.
 The unified styles for form controls are tested to be the the same across all major browsers.